kallyas/employees-attendance-management-system/README.md

-# employees-attendance-management-system
+# Employees Attendance Management System
-A system that check if an employee is on time or has left early.
+A system that check if an employee is on time or has left early. <br>
 But also, check the time of arrival and Departure of those.